nanomsg/nng/docs/ref/tran/udp.md

 and give up after 5 seconds.
 Configure [`NNG_OPT_UDP_CONN_RETRY`] and [`NNG_OPT_UDP_CONN_EXPIRE`] before starting a dialer to adjust these durations.
 Both options take an [`nng_duration`] and require a positive value.
+Values less than or equal to zero are rejected with `NNG_EINVAL`.

 ## Keep Alive